Lilly Goren: Career

 Goren was also the editor, together with Justin S. Vaughn, of the 2012 book Women and the White House: Gender, Popular Culture, and Presidential Politics.
 The book is a collection of works on how popular culture shapes public perceptions of leadership by women, as well as how these opinions are reflected in popular culture.
 It particularly focuses on gendered portrayals of, and gendered ideas about, the American Presidency.
 Women and the White House won the 2014 Susan Koppelman Award, which is awarded by the Popular Culture Association/American Culture Association for the best anthology, multi-authored, or edited book in the topic of feminist studies in popular and American culture that was published in the preceding year.
 It also received the 2014 Peter C. Collins book award from the Southwest Popular Culture/American Culture Association.
 Goren was also the co-editor with Linda Beail of Mad Men and Politics: Nostalgia and the Remaking of Modern America, published in 2015.

+In 2022, Goren co-edited and contributed to The Politics of the Marvel Cinematic Universe, co-edited with Nicholas Carnes.
+A second volume is expected in 2025.

-From 2009 to 2011, Goren was President of the Carroll University Faculty.
+From 2010-2014 and 2022-2024, Goren was President of the Carroll University Faculty.
 She has also been a 2-time chair of the Politics, Literature and Film section of the American Political Science Association.

 In 2018, Goren was a Fulbright Fellow at the University of Bonn.
 There she worked on a project called "Nostalgia in the Age of Anxiety: Political Culture, Emotion, and Citizenship".

 Goren has been quoted, or her work has been cited, in media outlets including The Washington Post, USA Today, The Atlantic, WBUR, and WUWM, and she has published in outlets like The Washington Post and Fortune.

+Since 2017, Goren is the co-host of the New Books in Political Science podcast published by the New Books Network.
+She interviews authors of new books in a long form interview.
+She arranges, conducts, and produces the podcast.
+She is also the co-host of the Postscript podcast published on the New Books Network.